Julien-R44/fast-ssh/README.md

 | q             | Exit Fast-SSH                        |

+## Configuration
+Fast-SSH has a few configuration options.
+You can find the configuration in :
+- Unix : `$XDG_CONFIG_HOME/FastSSH/config.yaml`
+- Windows : `%APPDATA%/FastSSH/config.yaml`

 # Installation
 Download the latest release for your platform [here](https://github.com/Julien-R44/fast-ssh/releases) and put in directory in your PATH. ( Packages managers coming soon )